Faculty and Academic Program Support

-The number of Online and Blended courses and trained instructors continues to grow.
-This past spring, the office trained 13 new Online instructors and 2 new Blended instructors, bringing the total number of certified online instructors to 286 for Online and 79 for Blended.
-The total number of Online sections running this fall is 349, up from 331 last fall.
+- The number of Online and Blended courses and trained instructors continues to grow.
+This past fall, the office trained and certified 20 new Online instructors and 12 new Blended instructors, bringing the total number of online instructors to 285 for Online and 67 for Blended.
+The total number of Online sections running this spring is 350, up from 284 last spring.

-The office is offering Credly Badges to instructors who complete training or refresh their online courses.
+- The office is offering Credly Badges to instructors who complete training or refresh their online courses.
 These badges may be shared digitally on sites like LinkedIn and Blackboard.
-To date, the office has awarded 270 badges to those who completed Online Instructor Training, 85 to trained Blended instructors, and 16 to online instructors who have refreshed their older online courses.
+If any instructors would like to refresh their older online courses, please contact [email protected].

 - The Office of Faculty Development facilitates the Faculty Development Grants and Awards (FDGA) program.